💡 Quick Answer

 Common Mistakes That Cause Blinking Light

 New users often make simple errors.
-Avoid these common mistakes:
+Avoid these common mistakes:- Mixing old and new batteries

 - Using non-alkaline or rechargeable batteries